xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 - WinInspect_v3 will be decommissioned.

 ### Update to WinInspect_v4 (12-29-2023)
-- Added the updated Edge history file location to script. "%profile%\AppData\Local\Microsoft\Edge\User Data\Default\History"
+- Added the updated Edge history file location to the script. "%profile%\AppData\Local\Microsoft\Edge\User Data\Default\History"
 - Enumerates all Edge profiles.

 ## ScanDLL